2025 Oregon Coast Road Trip: From Astoria to Brookings with Hidden Gems & Pro Tips

 Traveling with Pets

-- Beach access: Dogs are welcome on most beaches, typically requiring leashes or voice control
+Oregon's beaches are remarkably pet-friendly, making this an ideal road trip with four-legged companions.- Beach access: Dogs are welcome on most beaches, typically requiring leashes or voice control

 - Pet-friendly lodging: Many hotels and vacation rentals welcome pets (often with a fee)